mozilla/release-services/src/releng_docs/deploy/weekly-releases.rst

 #.
 Announce that new deployment to production is going to happen

-   - announce in ``#releng`` channel that a push to production is about to happen.
+   - announce in ``#ci`` channel that a push to production is about to happen.

      Example message::

-         I am about to release a new version of mozilla-releng/services (*.mozilla-releng.net).
+         I am about to release a new version of mozilla-releng/services (*.mozilla-releng.net, *.moz.tools).
 Any alerts coming up soon will be best directed to me.
 I'll let you know when it's all done.
 Thank you!

    - inform MOC person on duty (in ``#moc`` channel) that new deployment of ``mozilla-releng/services`` is going to be happen.
 The channel subject